gatsbyjs/gatsby/docs/webpack-plugins.md

 ExtractTextWebpackPlugin is now setup by default but you can still use it as an example of how to modify the Webpack plugins._

-If we wanted to extract all of the css in our project into a since `styles.css` file for production, we could add the `ExtractTextWebpackPlugin`.
+If we wanted to extract all of the css in our project into a single `styles.css` file for production, we could add the `ExtractTextWebpackPlugin`.
 To do this, we need to modify the loader and add the plugin when generating the static HTML for our site.